 1843: Until September 9, 1843, ice cream was made by the “pot freezer method,” but on this day, Nancy M. Johnson of Philadelphia got her “artificial freezer” patented, containing a tub, cylinder, lid, dasher, and crank.
 This design is still widely used today.

-1851: Baltimore dairyman Jacob Fussell opened the first commercial ice cream factory.
+1851: Baltimore dairyman Jacob Fussell was athe first person to produce ice cream commercially, opened the first ice cream factory.
 He had a surplus of cream—so he built an ice cream factory in Seven Valleys, Pennsylvania, and shipped it to Baltimore by train.
 Business boomed, and Fussell became the father of the wholesale ice cream industry.

 1880: Buffalo, NY; Evanston, IL; Two Rivers, WI; and Ithaca, NY all claim to have invented the ice cream sundae.
 Wherever it happened, it first started appearing in soda fountains during the 1880’s.
 It was invented because ice cream sodas weren’t allowed to be sold on Sundays; the ice cream sundae was a way to circumvent that restriction.
 On September 22, 1903, there is a recorded application for a patent for the ice cream cone by Italo Marchiony.

 1939: Grocery stores didn’t start selling ice cream until the 1930’s, and by WWII, ice cream had become so popular that it turned into somewhat of an American symbol (Mussolini banned it in Italy for that same reason).
 Ice cream was great for troop morale, and in 1943, the U.S. Armed Forces were the world’s largest ice cream manufacturers!

 Whatever the history, ice cream is here to stay!